DanielXMoore/Civet/civet.dev/getting-started.md

 {compile} = require("@danielx/civet")
 // rest as above
 ```

+If you need compilation to be synchronous, pass in the `sync: true` option.
+This will disable certain features with `comptime`.

 To transpile in the browser, you can load the browser build `dist/browser.js`
 via a `<script>` tag, and access the global variable `Civet`, as in